UoB-COMSM0110/2023-group-4/README.md

 # How To Download and Play Cat Adventure

-- Download processing from the following link : [download here](https://processing.org/download).
+- Download processing from the following link: [download here](https://processing.org/download).
       This downloads the graphical library and integrated development environment that the game will run on.

 - Download and extract the following ZIP file: [CatAdventure](/DownloadGame/DownloadCatAdventure.zip).